 Kungkarrangkalpa (Seven Sisters)

-This is a popular Tjukurpa Story (Dreamtime Story) about the constellations of Pleiades and Orion that is common to most Indigenous Australian groups.
+This is a Tjukurpa Story (Dreamtime Story) about the constellations of Pleiades and Orion which is common to most Indigenous Australian groups.
 The different versions of this story depend on where you live and the significance’s of local Dreaming places.

 The seven sisters travel across the land to escape Nyiru’s unwanted attentions, but he is persistent and always finds them.
 Eventually sisters fly into the sky to escape Nyiru forming the constellation.

-Every now and again one of the sisters, usually the big sister is caught and raped by Nyiru.
+In one version of the story Nyiru manages to capture the big sister and has his way with her.
+The other sisters rescue the big sister and nurse her back to health.
 It is said he also captures the youngest sister, but with the help of the oldest sister, she escapes back to her sisters who are waiting for her.